ahmadhusain/regressionmodels/quiz.md

 ## Feature Selection using Stepwise Regression

-Based on the R-squared alone, our `model_crime` might indicate a poor fit.
 The R-squared of `model_crime` approximates 0.44, which ideally needs to be improved upon by, for example, adding more predictor variables.
 One of the techniques for selecting predictor variables is using stepwise regression algorithm.
 Use the `step()` function with `direction="backward"` parameter and store the best model estimate under the `model_step` object.

 ```
 # your code here